 No, unless these individuals are employees of the university.
 The CAA defined the term "faculty" in the Standards for Accreditation to include tenure-track and non-tenure-track faculty members, lecturers, clinical supervisors, and all other instructional staff members who are employees of the program.
 (See footnote 2 of the 2008 Standards for Accreditation.)

-Faculty does not apply to off-site clinical supervisors, preceptors, internship mentors, or similar personnel who do not hold employment contracts with the institution of higher education.
+Thus, faculty does not apply to off-site clinical supervisors, preceptors, internship mentors, or similar personnel who do not hold employment contracts with the institution of higher education.

 Standard 2.1: Faculty Qualifications

 What credentials must an instructor have to teach a course?
 Can you clarify the requirement that doctoral faculty must teach academic content?

 As indicated in this standard's implementation language, "Academic content is to be taught by doctoral-level faculty except where there is a compelling rationale for instruction by an individual with other professional qualifications that satisfy institutional policy."
 Programs have the discretion to assign faculty based on credentials and institutional/college expectations.
 The intent behind Standard 2.1 is that all educators, both academic and clinical, are vetted by the program as qualified and competent to fulfill their assignments and responsibilities.
 When making assignments for academic courses, programs should consider an individual's areas of expertise, degrees, research or practice background, and other variables relevant to the program and institution to ensure appropriate assignments are made that ensures compliance with university expectations.
 The CAA expects that the skill set (including education, experience, credentials, etc.) of the instructor should be evident and should match course content.

 Does "doctoral" mean Ph.D.?
 How about AuD?